DU1729 Rhetoric II

 The capacity limit for the course is 15 student(s).

-Work on the oral ability to share on the outputs of the research of art historians; to improve verbal and non-verbal communication; to return rhetoric to her place in the heart of humanities.
+Work on the oral ability to share on the outputs of the research of art historians; to improve verbal and non-verbal communication.

 Learning outcomes